apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines a set of Actions for customizing the behavior of a Component.</p>
+<p>Defines a set of hooks and procedures that customize the behavior of a Component throughout its lifecycle.
-<p>Each Action defines a customizable hook or procedure, designed to be invoked at predetermined points
-within the lifecycle of a Component instance.</p>
-<p>Available Action triggers include:</p>
+Actions are triggered at specific lifecycle stages:</p>
 <ul>
 <li><code>postProvision</code>: Defines the hook to be executed after the creation of a Component,
 with <code>preCondition</code> specifying when the action should be fired relative to the Component&rsquo;s lifecycle stages: